-By extension, the energy consumption for electricity, transportation, cooking, and heating is much lives in urban areas.
+By extension, the energy consumption for electricity, transportation, cooking, and heating is much higher in urban areas than in rural villages.
+For example, urban populations have many more cars than rural populations per capita.

 Not all cities in the world would feel like a city to outsiders.
 While high-rise living, skyscrapers, and modern transportation and sanitary facilities may be common in cities in the developed world, other urban areas are far different.
 In the slums of Lagos, Nigeria, dirt paths are the main way to get around.
 In India, 31 percent of urban households do not have a bathroom facility in the house.